brndnmtthws/brndn-io/content/posts/stability.md

 - Healthcare and education inflation outpace wage growth decade after decade?
 - Asset prices (stocks, real estate) consistently grow faster than wages?

-From a systems perspective, true stability might be better defined as "sustainable equilibrium" rather than "numbers going up."
-A truly stable system can withstand shocks, self-correct after perturbations, and maintain balance among its various components.

-But this kind of deep stability often requires sacrificing short-term gains for long-term resilience—something our quarterly-results-focused economic and political systems rarely reward.
+I'd call stability something more boring and more useful than "numbers going up."
+It's whether a person can get sick, lose a job, or hit a bad patch without their life immediately flying off the rails.
+We don't build for that kind of stability because it usually means giving up some short-term upside, and our economic and political systems are basically allergic to that trade.

 ## Who Benefits from "Instability"?